-- In order to achieve our long-term goal of stabilising mobility demand and transport intensity at their current level, town planning and the development of the circular economy and local distribution circuits (reducing the distance between the place of production and place of consumption) will play a crucial role. - The development of remote working (and other concrete measures, particularly via companies' transport strategies and collective agreements) and remote services could also help stabilise per capita travel in the short term.
+- freight transportation included in the forecast scenarios. - In order to achieve our long-term goal of stabilising mobility demand and transport intensity at their current level, town planning and the development of the circular economy and local distribution circuits (reducing the distance between the place of production and place of consumption) will play a crucial role. - The development of remote working (and other concrete measures, particularly via companies' transport strategies and collective agreements) and remote services could also help stabilise per capita travel in the short term.